Micropolar fluids with initial angular velocities in non-homogeneous Sobolev spaces of order $-1/2$: Introduction

-The current methods to construct smooth solutions use the fixed point theorem for contraction mappings in Banach spaces considering simultaneously similar information for the velocity and for the microrotations.
-We shall diverge of these methods by use energy balances with different order of regularity for each variable, in order to construct solutions starting from a well-behaved initial velocity and a microrotation data with Sobolev regularity close to -1/2, which is a totally new result.
+For the mathematical study of the Micropolar fluids, Galdi and Rionero \cite{GR77} present the standard frameworks extending the most classical results for the Navier-Stokes equations, which means the study of weak solutions for $(\vu_0,\omega_0) \in L^2 \times L^2$ and mild solutions for $(\vu_0,\omega_0) \in L^3 \times L^3$ or $(\vu_0,\omega_0) \in \dot H^{1/2} \times H^{1/2}$, and an extension of the Leray's weak solutions framework is given in the paper of Boldrini and Rojas-Medar \cite{Bol} for a more general system including the magneto-hydrodynamics equations.
+The current methods to construct strong or mild solutions of systems coupled to the Navier-Stokes equations use the fixed point theorem for contraction mappings in Banach spaces \cite{DeCu, GR77, JYuan}.
+We shall diverge of these methods by use energy balances with different order of regularity for each variable, in order to construct solutions starting from a well-behaved initial velocity and a microrotation data with non-homogeneous Sobolev regularity until -1/2.
+The computations begin from fractional energies, hence present work provides tools for the study of the CKN theory of singularities of the microrotation variable in a future work, the development of the CKN theory is due to Caffarelli, Kohn and Nirenberg, and the founding works of Scheffer \cite{CKN, Sche76, Sche77}.